-Investment performance is measured on a quarterly basis; all performance data is shown to 31 March 2022.
+Investment performance is measured on a quarterly basis; all performance data is shown to 31 March 2023.

-On an absolute basis, the value of the Scheme's assets decreased from £1,143m on 31 March 2021 to £1,075m on 31 March 2022 (including an estimate of the value of the buy-in policy).
-The performance of the Scheme's invested assets (excluding the buy-in) for the year to 31 March 2022 was -1.0% compared with the overall total fund monitoring benchmark of -1.7%.
+On an absolute basis, the value of the Scheme's assets decreased from £1,075m on 31 March 2022 to £748m on 31 March 2023 (including an estimate of the value of the buy-in policy).
+The performance of the Scheme's invested assets (excluding the buy-in) for the year to 31 March 2023 was -31.6% compared with the overall total fund monitoring benchmark of -31.3%; the negative performance was driven by the market turbulence during September and October of 2022, and the sharp rise in gilt yields in particular.

-The overall gross of fees performance of Scheme assets, over one and three years to 31 March 2022, is shown below:
+The overall gross of fees performance of Scheme assets, over one and three years to 31 March 2023, is shown below: